reliablyhq/documentation/docs/guides/slo/slo-reports/index.md

 :::tip Tip
-  You can use a tool like <a href="https://pandoc.org/" target="_blank" rel="noopener noreferer">Pandoc</a> to convert the output generated from Reliably into many other formats such as _.html_ and _.pdf_.
-To [pipe](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) the markdown output to pandoc:
+  You can use a tool like <a href="https://pandoc.org/" target="_blank" rel="noopener noreferer">Pandoc</a> to convert the output generated from Reliably into many other formats such as HTML and PDF.
+To <a href="https://www.geeksforgeeks.org/piping-in-unix-or-linux/" target="_blank" rel="noopener noreferer">pipe</a> the markdown output to pandoc:

   ```bash
     $ reliably slo report --format markdown | pandoc